Corpus research methods

 Web as corpus

 Some researchers in applied linguistics and SLA consider the web to be a “living”, dynamic corpus.
 Others argue against this citing the fact that the web is not a principled collection of texts representing a specific register of writing.
 Either way, the web exists and can be searched via search engines such as Google.
-This research project investigates whether or not EFL learners can make improvements to the “naturalness” of their writing, as judged by native speakers of English, by using web searches to shed light on the frequency of occurrence of potential formulaic sequences to be used in their writing.
-This research was presented in various states at Thai TESOL 2011 and JALT 2011, and Published in Computer Assisted Language Learning (2013), 26(2), 144-157.
+This research project investigates whether or not EFL learners can make improvements to the “naturalness” of their writing, as judged by L1 speakers of English, by using web searches to shed light on the frequency of occurrence of potential formulaic sequences to be used in their writing.
+This research was published in Computer Assisted Language Learning (2013), 26(2), 144-157.

 Professional identity of foreign teachers of English in Japan

-Native English speakers enjoy abundant, and often well-paid, English teaching opportunities in Japan.
-However, many teachers feel that there is a “glass ceiling” for foreign teachers of English in Japan.
-This research project used semi-structured interviews to illuminate how five foreign teachers of English in pre-tertiary education in Japan perceive their own professional identity and contrasted that with how they believe they are viewed by their students and their Japanese colleagues.
+Native speakers of English enjoy abundant, and often well-paid, English teaching opportunities in Japan.
+However, many feel that there is a “glass ceiling” for foreign teachers in Japan.
+This research project used semi-structured interviews to illuminate how five foreign teachers of English in pre-tertiary education in Japan perceived their professional identity and contrasted that with how they believe they are viewed by their students and their Japanese colleagues.
 This research was published in D. J. Rivers and S. Houghton (Eds.), Native-speakerism in Japan: Intergroup Dynamics in Foreign Language Education (pp. 90-102).
 Bristol: Multilingual Matters.